Redistricting Reforms Reduce Gerrymandering by Constraining Partisan Actors: Estimating the Causal Effects of Institutional Leeway

 Formally, let \(\vb Z_{it}\) be the 14-dimensional vector of institutional features for state \(i\) at time \(t\) discussed in Section~\ref{sec-data-inst}.
 We use \(t=0\) and \(t=1\) to denote 2010 and 2020 redistricting cycles, respectively.
 Let \(u^*(\vb z)\) represent the equilibrium outcome (game utility) for the average Nash equilibrium of the redistricting game described by the process \(\vb z\).
 Then, we can define a univariate treatment variable \(D_{it}=u^*(\vb Z_{it})\) for each state-decade, which represents the ``dose'' of institutional leeway given to political actors.

-The key assumption made by our use of the Nash equilibria as the treatment variable is that the institutional features affect the outcome only through this treatment variable, i.e., where \(Y_{it}(\vb z)\) denotes a generic potential outcome variable for state \(i\) at time \(t\) with institutional features \(\vb z\).\footnote{For identification, it in fact suffices to assume only that \(\E[Y_{it}(\vb z)\mid\vb X=\vb x]=\E[Y_{it}(\vb z')\mid\vb X=\vb x]\) for any \(\vb z, \vb z'\) with \(u^*(\vb z) = u^*(\vb z')\); however, the stronger individual-level assumption is invariant under transformations and ensures that no additional assumptions are required for estimation.} Under this assumption, we can simply write the potential outcomes as \(Y_{it}(d) = Y_{it}(u^*(\vb z))\) for the treatment dose \(d=u^*(\vb z)\).
+The key assumption made by our use of the Nash equilibria as the treatment variable is that the institutional features affect the outcome only through this treatment variable, i.e., where \(Y_{it}(\vb z)\) denotes a generic potential outcome variable for state \(i\) at time \(t\) with institutional features \(\vb z\).\footnote{For identification, it in fact suffices to assume only that \(\E[Y_{it}(\vb z)\mid\vb X=\vb x]=\E[Y_{it}(\vb z')\mid\vb X=\vb x]\) for any \(\vb z, \vb z'\) with \(u^*(\vb z) = u^*(\vb z')\); however, the stronger individual-level assumption is invariant under transformations and ensures that no additional assumptions are required for estimation.} Under this \emph{sufficiency} assumption, we can simply write the potential outcomes as \(Y_{it}(d) = Y_{it}(u^*(\vb z))\) for the treatment dose \(d=u^*(\vb z)\).
+While the assumption is not directly testable with the data we have, we evaluate robustness to its violations in Appendix~\ref{sec-app-robust} by additionally controlling for \(\vb z\) in effect estimation; the resulting estimates are not statistically distinguishable from the main specification's estimates.\footnote{It is also possible that we may have not measured all relevant features of redistricting institutions.
+The existence of such unmeasured features may alter the interpretation of causal effects of interest \citep{vand:hern:13}.
+For example, the causal effect of a change in redistricting institutions would be interpreted as the effect of such a change averaging over other unmeasured institutional changes that are associated with it.}

-Our target estimand is the conditional average treatment effect (CATE) for a change from treatment level \(d\) to \(d'\) given a set of covariates \(\vb X_i\) that are not affected by the treatment.
+Our target estimand is the conditional average treatment effect (CATE) for a change from the treatment level \(d\) to \(d'\) given a set of covariates \(\vb X_i\) that are not affected by the treatment.
 The CATE is defined as, Estimating \(\mathrm{CATE}_{\vb x}(d',d)\) for any pair of values \(d', d\) and covariate values \(\vb x\) requires the identification of a full dose-response curve.
 Our identification approach relies on a strong conditional parallel trends assumption introduced by \citet{callaway2021cdid}.
 Specifically, we assume that the average change in outcomes for states experiencing a change in treatment dosage from \(d\) to \(d'\) depends only on the observed covariates, and not the observed dosage value.